Dry Stone Dyking

 Hand & Machine Knitting

-Knitting is a craft that has been handed down through the generations and many islands have successful knitting and crafting clubs, hubs and groups, not to mention knitwear businesses.
+Knitting is a craft that has been handed down through the generations and many islands have successful knitting and crafting clubs, hubs and groups, not to mention wool and knitwear businesses.

 The Isle of Sanday Knitters